 Note: if you suffer from serious vision problems, it may be advisable to go to a local physician.

 When spending time on the beach, it's particularly tempting to use a towel or T-shirt to quickly clean your lenses.
 This might be convenient, but tiny sand particles mean even doing this once can scratch your lenses, making them unusable.
 ZEISS lens cleaning wipes are gentle on your lenses, provide streak-free results and are just as quick as your sleeve.
 The exceptionally fine structure of the ZEISS lens cleaning wipes is moistened with a unique combination of cleaning agents, ensuring that your lenses aren't subjected to any of the aggressive substances contained in many lens cleaners.
 Good for you – and for your glasses.

 Uncomfortable vision in the blazing sun

-Many travellers find unpleasant light reflections caused by strong sunlight irritating, for example, when sailing, surfing, skiing or hiking in the mountains.
-This is where an effective, individualised pair of sunglasses can help.
-Water sports enthusiasts benefit from spectacle lenses with a polarisation filter that minimises irritating reflections, whereas tinted sports eyewear with wrapped lenses offers effective all-round protection against the sun, wind and more – making this the practical choice when hitting the slopes.
+Many travelers find unpleasant light reflections caused by strong sunlight irritating, for example, when sailing, surfing, skiing or hiking in the mountains.
+This is where an effective, individualized pair of sunglasses can help.
+Water sports enthusiasts benefit from eyeglass lenses with a polarization filter that minimizes irritating reflections, whereas tinted sports eyewear with wrapped lenses offers effective all-round protection against the sun, wind and more – making this the practical choice when hitting the slopes.
 There is a wide selection to choose from.
-Take the time to speak with your optician.
+Take the time to speak with your eye doctor.